mhhollomon/yalr/README.md

 1. As a single-quote delimited string.
 Patterns in this format are matched in the lexer as simple string compares.
+The pattern can be used as an alias for the term in rules.

 2. std::regex regular expression.
 The starting delimiter is the literal `r:`.
 The pattern extends to the next